zurra/React-Unreal-Plugin-Documentation/README.md

 ## Usage

-1. Install ReactUnreal Docs package.
-2. Import the necessary components into your project.
+1. Import the necessary components into your project.
-3. Pass your JSON data to ReactUnreal Docs components to generate documentation.
+2. Pass your JSON data to ReactUnreal Docs components to generate documentation.

 ```javascript